Rottweiler Intake Kit

 - Additional intake noise.
 Some like it, others don't.

 Installation takes a little bit of time on either bike, mostly in getting to the stock air box and removing it.
 There are some little tricks, as with any part swap but the instructions walk you through each step and clearly explain how to do it.
 Budget a couple of hours and you'll be fine.
 Some additional time for removing the SAS emissions parts and installing the block-off kit and you can really clean up the hose monster living in and around your air filter and make filter cleaning time that much easier.
+On the 1090 our kit was a newer version and uses updated parts to protect the front of the filter and route the snorkels, not pictured here.

 In use the first thing you will notice is a little more intake noise.
 Or maybe the boost in power will pleasantly surprise you.
 They both come on together but unlike additional exhaust noise that often produces fake power, this increase is real and you feel it everywhere.
 The thing that most riders may not notice is that you are getting a lot more power at smaller throttle openings.
 The engine’s torque seems to come on a lot sooner and hold stronger through the spread.
-For the most part, in the RPM range where you ride the 950/990 or 1190, especially off-road, there is a smoother and more deliberate tug from the engine.
+For the most part, in the RPM range where you ride the these bikes, especially off-road, there is a smoother and more deliberate tug from the engine.
 If you rev it out I'm sure there is more power, we believe the numbers, but the tire has a hard time dealing with even the stock horsepower.
 It is rare that you'll be using this much horsepower save for overtaking on the pavement or those first few full-power pulls you have to do to see if your purchase is living up to its claims.
 Trust me it does, but I feel the bottom end increase is the most improved area.

 Some interesting notes after a lot of miles on my KTM 950.
 After bumping up the jet sizes to get it tuned correctly the fuel consumption went from 32 MPG average to 40 MPG.
 The intake noise sounds great to most and I enjoy it too but right where the bike gets cammy at about 5500 it can get annoying if you are riding and wanting to stay relaxed.
 Not to worry, rev a little further or upshift and let the Rs drop and the noise really tones down.
 Overall the sound helps you in hearing the power if you have difficulty in feeling it.
 And servicing the filter is downright simple even though you hardly have to do it.
 There is so much surface area, even in dusty rides the filter never really got exceedingly dirty except for a few spots that consistently and quickly dirty up.
 The addition of the pre-filter ($29.00) extended the service even further.